john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 In the next image (g), we have twice the number of cycles (1/2 wavelength), rotated $\frac{\pi}{2}$ radians.
 Notice in this case, the dots are oriented along the $v-axis$, the direction of the rate of change, and are twice the distance from the origin.

-{numref}`fft` (h) shows the DFT for a mammogram image.
+{numref}`fft_fig` (h) shows the DFT for a mammogram image.
 Notice, the single blob about the origin.
 Most 8-bit gray-scale images tend to have an average value of about 128, and lots of low-frequency information close to the origin.

 The above examples illuminate the important properties of the frequency spectrum of an image: